steunix/passweaver-api/docs/index.md

 Also, consider that you should never change the configuration of a KMS, because that may render unreadable all the items that were encrypted with it.

-Here is a list of supported KMS.
+Each KMS as its own configuration in JSON format; below a list of supported KMS.

 ### Local file KMS